Skip to content

 Section titled “Drill 6: Complete Deployment Scenario (Target: 6 minutes)”

-Scenario: Deploy an application, update it, encounter an issue, and rollback.
+Exercise scenario: deploy an application, update it, encounter an image issue, and roll back to restore service.

 Terminal window